 The Board is representative of the relevant organizations and projects serving people experiencing homelessness within the Region, including at least two individuals who are currently experiencing homelessness or have previously experienced homelessness.
-This cross-sector representative Board enhances the Region’s capacity to coordinate and leverage resources from various sectors and carry-out its responsibilities.
+This cross-sector representative Board enhances the Region’s capacity to coordinate and leverage resources from various sectors and carry out its responsibilities.
 The Board’s members shall represent the sub-populations included in Appendix F. Per HUD direction, one Board member may represent the interests of more than one homeless subpopulation, and the Board must represent all subpopulations within the Continuum of Care to the extent that someone is available and willing to represent that subpopulation on the Board.
+CoC Board Policy #2: Board and Committee Recruitment & Selection, describes the process for recruiting and seating the Board on an annual basis (Appendix H).

 It is the responsibility of the Board to: